Last updated: July 1, 2026

 - CRM or ERP system integrations

-- Lead scoring workflows and logic
+- Lead-scoring workflows and logic

-4. Security and Hosting Management
+4. Security and hosting management

 - SSL certificates and server settings

-- Website downtime, malware scans, and backups
+- Downtime, malware scans, and backups

-- GDPR and data protection compliance
+- GDPR and data-protection compliance

 Leave this in the hands of a website support team that lives and breathes site reliability.
+A good partner monitors uptime and patches vulnerabilities before they become incidents—which is exactly the work a strong partner takes off your plate.

-How 3 Media Web Can Help
+How does 3 Media Web help marketers take control?

 We support manufacturing marketers by: